UNE Delivers High-Quality Education Through Assessment

 Assessment is simple in theory but complicated in real life.
 We need to be able to prove that students are graduating from our programs having gained the skills that are required in order to perform as professionals.
 That’s the complicated part.
 And as they leave the program, it’s challenging to figure out how to be able to measure what students have absorbed.

-Delivering on promises in higher education
+High-quality education through Assessment – delivering on promises in higher education

 The complexity of accurate assessment is another reason that historically, higher education has gotten away with being sort of “faith-based” – because figuring out how to measure what students have actually acquired, is not easy.